Ivo-Balbaert/The_Way_to_Jai/book/25_Context.md

 In line (2C) we changed it to an arena allocator (no implementation given here).
 Similarly in line (2D), we could change the logger.
 Then we can use the `push_context` proc like in (3) to do something within this new context. `push_context lets you push an entire fresh Context, changing the operational context for the duration of the code block that starts in (3).

 For example you could just declare a memory arena (see for example the Pool discussed in § 34.3) and use push_context to use it.
-All code in the push_context block now allocates with the arena, and you can free the arena memory whenever you want.
+All code in the push_context block (so also any subroutine() called) now allocates with the arena, and you can free the arena memory whenever you want.
 The new context stops after the closing } (line (4B)), and the initial context is restored.

 ## 25.3 push_allocator